-Very basically, writing meditation is mindful meditation while writing and that meditation is a state of heightened mental awareness and inner peace that brings mental, physical, and spiritual benefits.
-Writing meditation can be practised without adherence to any religion or philosophy.
+Very basically, writing meditation is mindful meditation while writing.
+It is about the practice of focus, loss of focus, and the return to focus.
+Writing meditation is a state of heightened mental awareness and inner peace that brings mental, physical, and spiritual benefits.
+Writing meditation can be practiced without adherence to any religion or philosophy.

-Copying a script, for example, a loving-kindness script can reprogram our subconscious much more effective than if you were simply reading, hearing or reciting the words – and with very little conscious effort on our part.
+Copying a script, for example, a loving-kindness script, can reprogram our subconscious much more effectively than if we were simply reading, hearing, or reciting the words – and with very little conscious effort on our part.
 Free writing is different.
 It involves writing down whatever comes into your head for a set period of time or for a specific number of words.

 If you find traditional sitting meditation difficult, one of the most useful types of meditation to try is writing meditation.
 Writing gives your busy mind something to do as you cultivate awareness of the overall experience.
-Focused writing meditation is not the same as therapeutic writing or writing therapy.
-The latter would qualify as insight writing meditation.
-Therapeutic writing differs from focused writing meditation in that it involves writing about a specific emotionally charged episode with the aim of arriving at a therapeutic outcome, whereas the aim of focused writing meditation is purely to meditate, or to familiarise oneself with the practice of meditation or to try a different type of meditation.
+Writing meditation is not necessarily therapeutic.
+Therapeutic writing differs from simple writing meditation in that it involves writing about a specific emotionally charged episode with the aim of arriving at a therapeutic outcome, whereas the aim of simple writing meditation is purely to meditate, or to familiarise oneself with the practice of meditation or to try a different type of meditation.

 Writing meditation is really very easy.
 All you have to do is find a quiet spot where you will not be disturbed, take a few deep breaths and write.
-If you want to do copywriting as meditation, one of the easiest ways to do this is by copying a Loving Kindness script.
+If you want to do a focused writing meditation, one of the easiest ways to do this is by copying a Loving Kindness script.
 You will find a full Loving-Kindness Meditation Script as a pdf here: Loving-Kindness Writing Meditation.

 Keeping a Meditation Journal

-During our Equine-Guided Mindfulness Meditation Workshops, we often make time, after the scheduled equine-guided meditation, to discuss writing meditation and its various possibilities with our workshop participants and the encourage them to find a quiet spot and to sit down and write a few lines.
+During our Horse-Guided Mindfulness Meditation retreats, we often make time, after the scheduled equine-guided meditation, to discuss writing meditation and its various possibilities with our workshop participants and then encourage them to find a quiet spot and to sit down and write a few lines.
 Wherever they write, remains between them and the page, although should they get stuck, help will only be a prompt away.

 “Note that this journey is uniquely yours, no one else’s.
 So the path has to be your own.
 You cannot imitate somebody else’s journey and still be true to yourself.
 Are you prepared to honour your uniqueness in this way?”
 Jon Kabat-Zinn

-If you would like to find out more about writing meditation, please consider buying my book, Mindfulness and Meditation in the south of France. (available since mid-Dec 2016 from Amazon).
+If you would like to find out more about writing meditation, please consider buying my book, Mindfulness and Meditation Options. (available since mid-Dec 2016 from Amazon).
 The book covers mindfulness and meditation in detail.
-Each chapter starts with a letter from a potential workshop participant, explaining her personal problems.
+Each chapter starts with a letter from a potential retreat guest, explaining her personal problems.
 Each chapter offers a potential solution based on mindfulness and meditation.
 You may even recognise yourself in one of the letters!

-This book is the accompanying and complementary workbook to our workshops, so if you intend coming to a workshop, do not buy the book!
-It will be sent to you, free of charge, a couple of weeks before the workshop starts.
-If you would like to find out more about our retreats, you can e-mail us on welcome2gascony([at]gmail.com or fill in the form below:
+This book is the accompanying and complementary workbook to my retreats.
+If you would like to find out more about my retreats, you can e-mail us on welcome2gascony([at]gmail.com or fill in the form below:

 Privacy notice: We take your privacy seriously.
 Your details are not passed on or sold to any third parties whatsoever, you are not subscribing to any mailing lists and we promise to only use your details to contact you directly ourselves.